 Our aim is to identify the activities that a child wants or needs to do and consider strategies to make these occupations easier for the young person and/or the adults who support them.

 The role of the Occupational Therapist is to look into why occupations may be difficult for a young person and to identify ways to make them easier.
 To help us to understand we explore the following:

 Considering the elements that make up a person such as the child’s individual needs, diagnosis, cultural background, personality, health, cognition, physical performance, and sensory capabilities.

 This may include things in the physical environment including aspects such as lighting and noise and consider obstacles that may prevent a young person from moving around their home, school or community.
 We may also consider the social environment too for example, other children within a classroom or family members or siblings at home.

 We will then consider the task itself – How is it done?
 What is the duration of the activity?
 How complex is the task?
 How can it be altered or adapted?
 Is there another way?
 For example, by using a different pen, allowing more time, using visual aids or by adapting their routine.

-You can find out more about occupational therapy for children and young people from the Royal College of Occupational Therapists website.
+For more information about occupational therapy for children and young people, take a look at the Royal College of Occupational Therapists website.